Most Advanced Packers and Movers Cost Calculator

 19. Cancel, change or update your address for all accounts

-You need to do the same well in advance for all your accounts such as utilities, subscriptions, memberships, banks, credit card issuer, insurance provider, clubs, gym, etc.
+You need to do the same well in advance for all your accounts such as utilities, subscriptions, memberships, banks, credit card issuers, insurance providers, clubs, gyms, etc.

 20. Take snaps of electronic devices and appliances before you unplug